zaitangjian-burns/ICS311-List-Of-Sayings/README.md

 Also individual documentation (prior to revisions) for just the documentation that Zai did can be found here https://docs.google.com/document/d/1APvJti4bGlYegnPmxL64A54Z42d6KAiZEx6D3KdO0IE/edit?usp=sharing This way it is easier to see who did what if necessary! :D

+"src" contains the necessary files for the project